cardillan/mindcode/doc/syntax/SYNTAX-4-FUNCTIONS.markdown

 * `void foo(x, y, out z)`: conflict - may also take two arguments when `z` is omitted.

 * `void bar(x)`: `x` is an input parameter
-* `void bar(out y)`: `y` is an output parameter, therefore the function is different from `bar(x)`.
+* `void bar(out y)`: `y` is an output parameter, therefore, the function is different from `bar(x)`.
 * `void bar(in out z)`: `z` is an input/output parameter, therefore, the function clashes with both `bar(x)` and `bar(out y)`.

 A vararg function doesn't conflict with a non-vararg function.
 When a function call matches both a vararg function and a non-vararg function, the non-vararg function will be called.
 It is therefore possible to declare functions handling a specific number of arguments, plus a vararg function handling the generic case.
 The non-vararg functions handling a specific number of arguments will be used when possible.

 Mindcode will report all conflicts of function declarations as errors, even if there aren't any ambiguous function calls.